 Sometimes it’s difficult to know what to do if you’re feeling under the weather – do you need some rest?
 Could a pharmacist help?
 Do you need a GP appointment or need to isolate and/or get a Covid test?

 That said, some illnesses such as meningitis or sepsis can have similar symptoms to a common cold or a hangover and it’s also important that you understand the symptoms of Coronavirus and when or you housemates might need to book a test or self-isolate.
-If you’re concerned about your symptoms or they persist do not ever be afraid to seek help.

 Self-care also includes checking that your vaccinations are up to date.